CBSE-summer2024/team2/README.md

 ### List of Categories

-The list of categories is implemented using Vue and allows users to filter products based on different categories.
+The list of categories is implemented using Lit and allows users to filter products based on different categories.
 It provides an organized view of available product categories. i screenshot :![List of Categories](images/list-of-categories-screenshot.png)